yoanesber/Quarkus-kafka-Postgresql-JWT/README.md

 ```bash
 bin/kafka-server-start.sh config/server.properties
 ```

-Once the Kafka server has successfully launched, you will have a basic Kafka environment running and ready to use.
+Once the Kafka server has successfully launched, you will have a basic Kafka environment running with KRaft mode, ready for use—no Zookeeper required.

 ### 🧰 4.
 Install `make` (Optional but Recommended)